Early Voting & Election Information

 MAY 5, 2018 GENERAL ELECTION

-A general election will be held May 6, 2017 for the positions of Mayor, Councilmember District 2 and Councilmember District 6.
+A general election was held May 6, 2017 for the positions of Mayor, Councilmember District 2 and Councilmember District 6.
 The Mayor and Council Members serve terms of three years.
 The Mayor is elected at large and the Council Members are elected from single-member districts.
 A drawing for place on the ballot will be held at City Hall on February 23, 2018 at 4 PM.